Chinese-Owned TikTok Blacklists Largest Prayer App from Ads | Breitbart

 “They have employees that use our app, they run our ads, and they’re always quick to respond when we need help.
 It seems like TikTok is discriminating against Pray.com for religious purposes and that didn’t seem fair or in line with the inclusion we represent as a nation,” said Gatena.

-“I thought this was a bit antithetical to what social networks are promoting, freedom speech, fair platforms, etc… It seemed malicious and unfair.”
+“I thought this was a bit antithetical to what social networks are promoting, freedom of speech, fair platforms, etc… It seemed malicious and unfair.”

 Breitbart News has reached out to TikTok for comment, but had not received a response at the time of publication.